woodnsec/port-scanner/README.md

 # port-scanner
-Quick port scanning tool
+Quick port scanning tool.
 Its not pretty but it works.